 You may receive a no-cost flu shot during any scheduled VA appointment, if you are admitted to one of our VA health care facilities, or at one of the convenient walk-in flu stations.
 For more information on locations and hours contact your local VA health care facility.

 Many local retail pharmacies offer flu shots that may be covered by private insurance or programs such as Medicare.
 There may be a charge for your flu shot at these locations.
 If you do not have insurance, there will usually be a charge.

 Frequently Asked Questions

-VHA medical facilities offer free flu shots to Veterans enrolled in VA health care.
-You are encouraged to visit the nearest facility and receive a flu vaccine each flu season.
-If that distance is too great, you now have another option.
-VA has partnered with Walgreens to provide flu vaccine at no cost to Veterans enrolled in VA health care.
-This partnership increases access to flu vaccine and improves vaccination rates among enrolled Veterans.
+VA medical facilities offer no-cost flu shots to Veterans enrolled in VA health care.
+You are encouraged to visit the nearest facility each flu season to receive a flu vaccine.
+If the distance to your local VA medical facility is too great, you now have another option.
+VA has partnered with Walgreens to provide flu vaccines – at no cost – to Veterans enrolled in VA health care.
+This partnership increases access to flu vaccines, and improves vaccination rates among enrolled Veterans.

 To learn more about vaccines, visit the VA Public Health website.VA Public Health website

 There is no cost to Veterans enrolled in VA health care for quadrivalent vaccine at Walgreens.
 However, if you decide to get another vaccine or different type of flu vaccine, Walgreens may charge you, your private insurance, or Medicare.

 These no-cost flu shots are available nationwide from August 15, 2019, through March 31, 2020.
 Vaccines are subject to availability and may be in limited supply after March 1, 2020.
 VA-enrolled patients simply need to notify a pharmacist at a participating Walgreens that they are an enrolled Veteran in the VA health care system, and show their VA ID card along with a federal or state photo ID.